Columbia University, J.D., 1996

 Litigated a class action that resulted in extensive injunctive relief, including a special monitor for two years, and a $33 million settlement for 100,000 persons who were illegally strip searched upon admission to Rikers after being arraigned solely on misdemeanor or lesser offenses.

-In re Utility Company
+In re Security Company

-Successfully represented several companies in prosecuting and defending against trademark infringement actions, including a large luxury clothing retailer, an urban music company, and a radio show.
+Successfully represented several companies in prosecuting and defending against trademark infringement actions, including a large luxury-clothing retailer, an urban music company, and a radio show.

 Contract Disputes and Business Torts